M66B/FairEmail/docs/FAQ-zh-rCN.md

 <a name="faq8"></a>
 **(8) Can I use a Microsoft Exchange account?**

 You can use a Microsoft Exchange account if it is accessible via IMAP, which is mostly the case.
 See [here](https://support.office.com/en-us/article/what-is-a-microsoft-exchange-account-47f000aa-c2bf-48ac-9bc2-83e5c6036793) for more information.
-See [here](https://support.office.com/en-us/article/what-is-a-microsoft-exchange-account-47f000aa-c2bf-48ac-9bc2-83e5c6036793) for more information.

 Please see [here](https://support.office.com/en-us/article/pop-imap-and-smtp-settings-for-outlook-com-d088b986-291d-42b8-9564-9c414e2aa040) for the Microsoft documentation about configuring an email client.
 There is also a section about common connection errors and solutions.
-There is also a section about common connection errors and solutions.

 Some older Exchange server versions have a bug causing empty message and corrupt attachments.
 Please see [this FAQ](#user-content-faq110) for a workaround.
-Please see [this FAQ](#user-content-faq110) for a workaround.

 Please see [this FAQ](#user-content-faq133) about ActiveSync support.